Gauravmehra59/todo_project/README.md

 # 📝 To-Do List Project (Django + REST API + Templates)

 A complete **To-Do List Web Application** built with **Django**, featuring REST APIs, HTML templates, JavaScript-based interactions, and SQLite database storage.
-The project follows a clean, scalable architecture and also supports Docker-based deployment.
+The project follows a clean, scalable architecture and fully supports Docker-based deployment.

 ---

 # ⚠️ Important Project Note (Please Read)

-This project was intentionally built using **APIs and raw SQL** as part of the assignment requirements.
+This project was intentionally developed using **APIs and raw SQL** to meet the assignment requirements.

-Because the goal was to emphasize API usage, I made sure to:
+To strictly follow an **API-first architecture**, I ensured the following:

-- Fetch data **exclusively through APIs**, even in places where Django templates could have supplied the data directly.
+- All data is fetched **only through APIs**, even in places where Django templates could have passed data directly.
-- For example, on the **Task List View**, instead of passing task data through the Django context, the HTML page is rendered first and then populated through a **Fetch API request**.
+- For the **Task List View**, instead of rendering task data using Django context, the page loads first and then fetches tasks using a **Fetch API GET request**.
-- Although many features could have been implemented more simply without APIs, the project was **designed to remain API-driven**, ensuring consistency with the assignment objectives.
+- Although some features could have been implemented more easily without APIs, the goal of this assignment was to demonstrate **complete API integration** throughout the project.

-This design choice is **intentional** to demonstrate proper API-first architecture.
+This design choice is **100% intentional** to illustrate clean API-driven development.

 ---